Meet the Governors

 I have lived in Cranfield since 2007 and am also involved in the community through the local churches’ Holiday Club.

-I have lived in the village now for 19 years, with my husband and two children.
-I have been involved in the school since my children started, which considering they are now sitting GCSE and at university, means I have seen lots of changes to both the school and the community.
+I have lived in the village for over 20 years, with my husband and two children.
+I have been involved in the school since my children started, which considering they are now young adults, means I have seen lots of changes to both the school and the community.

 Starting as a parent helper and working my way up to becoming a cover supervisor, specialising in Physical Education, has been a journey of immense pleasure.
 Watching children growing in confidence and learning new skills still makes me smile.
 I remember a time, when as a parent helper, having for many weeks listened to a particular child in Year 1 sounding out his words and struggling to blend, read me a whole sentence without hesitation.
 That was the day I realised the impact of teachers on our children.
 I still get that feeling helping the children today.